cyclus/cyclus.github.com/source/cep/cep26.rst

 above.

 This change represents a fundamental modification to the behavior of the cyclus simulator.
-As mentioned there will be several changed to the cyclus core code due to this change.
+As mentioned there will be several alterations to the cyclus core code.
 We will aimed to update all of these locations with the new code as well as documentation to help developers update their software and to support future developers using Cyclus.